mattfoster/plaintextwiki-tmbundle/README.md

 Issues:

-* The text.html.markdown language grammar, and grammar to underline http-style URLs, should be included
 * Bundle needs to adhere to http://macromates.com/wiki/Bundles/StyleGuide
 * Grammar binds to a number of file extensions, but exports only '.txt'

 Changes
 -------

+2008-11-*:

+* Updated footer
+* merged markdown grammar
+* added nodebox visualisation script
+* Various changes to ruby scripts

 2007-06-10: